pavanbhargav21/OutSource/README.md

     },
     handleWorkflowNameChange(value) {
       if (typeof value === 'string' && !this.workflowNames.some(workflow => workflow.workflow_name === value)) {
-        // Optionally handle the new value here, if needed this.form.workflow_name = value; // This sets the new value in the form }
+        this.form.workflow_name = value; // This sets the new value in the form }
     }